documentnode/documentnode.io/release-notes/relnotes-1.3.8.md

 When we drag a Mind Map node to a different place, it will automatically suggest where can be dropped.
 It could be put above another Mind Map node, below a different Mind Map node, or moved under another Mind Map topic as a child.

-When you want to move a Mind Map node into another node, you can drag the node to a place nearby the target node, or you can simply drog it on the target node.
+When you want to move a Mind Map node into another node, you can drag the node to a place nearby the target node, or you can simply drag it on the target node.

 It does not just restructure the Mind Map itself, but it also restructures your document, which makes it very handy for you to review the logical structure of your documents and make changes from the Mind Map quickly.
 Essentially, the Mind Map view displays your documents' outline.